regseb/jfather/README.md

 //   "quote": "With great fist comes great KO"
 // }

-// Override an object.
-const overridden = await JFather.merge(
+// Override arrays of an object. const overridden = JFather.merge(
   { "foo": ["a", "alpha"] },
   { "$foo[0]": "A", "$foo[]": ["BETA"] }
 );